minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 * A _function_ is a piece of code that can take input and can produce output.
   In some cases, a function can be a so-called _black box_.
-This means that the details of its implementation aren’t relevant.
-We don’t care **how** it does what it does, just that it does it.
+This means that the details of its implementation aren't relevant.
+We don't care **how** it does what it does, just that it does it.

-* Let’s represent `printf` with an actual black box onstage.
+* Let's represent `printf` with an actual black box onstage.
 We can write "hello, world" on a piece of paper to represent an argument to `printf`.
 We then place this piece of paper in the black box and, by whatever means, the words "hello, world" appear on the screen!